ctn-waterloo/website/ctn_waterloo/content/meetings/lab-meetings-2025.md

 * Oct 30: no meeting (chris away)
 * Nov 6: no meeting (chris away)
 * Nov 13: moxu on robot arm and vision system he built
+* Nov 20: graeme practice PhD comprehensive talk
-* Nov 20: michael survey of state of the art for VSAs
+* Nov 27: michael survey of state of the art for VSAs
+*